SLA Policies

 Workestra runs a daily SLA check that scans all open tickets against their applicable SLA policies:

-When a ticket has used 75% of its SLA resolution time:
+When a ticket has used the configured warning threshold (default 80%) of its SLA resolution time:

 - The assigned agent receives an email alert and an inbox notification